The term chemotherapy is used to describe cancer-killing drugs. Chemotherapy may be used to:

 A central line can stay in the body over a long period of time.
-It will need to be flushed by experienced nursing staff on a weekly to monthly basis to prevent blood clots from forming inside the central line.
+It will need to be flushed on a weekly to monthly basis to prevent blood clots from forming inside the central line.

 Different chemotherapy drugs may be given at the same time or after each other.
-Patients may receive radiation therapy before, after, or while they are getting chemotherapy.
+Radiation therapy may be received before, after, or during chemotherapy.

 Often, chemotherapy is given at a special clinic or at the hospital.
 Some people are able to receive chemotherapy in their home.
 If home chemotherapy is given, home health nurses will help with the medicine and IVs.
-Patients and their family members will receive special training.
+The person getting the chemotherapy and their family members will receive special training.

 SIDE EFFECTS OF CHEMOTHERAPY

-As a result, chemotherapy may damage or kill some normal cells, such as those found in the bone marrow, hair follicles, and the lining of the mouth and the digestive tract.
+As a result, chemotherapy may damage or kill some normal cells.
+These include bone marrow cells, hair follicles, and cells in the lining of the mouth and the digestive tract.

 When this damage occurs, there can be side effects.
 Some people who receive chemotherapy:

-Your doctor and nurse will explain what you can do at home to prevent or treat side effects, such as:
+Your health care provider will explain what you can do at home to prevent or treat side effects.
+These measures include: